 My research interests include statistical modeling for high-throughput data, variable selection, and missing-data problems.
 I am also interested in statistical methods in machine learning.
 I believe that interdisciplinary collaboration is key to making scientific progress, and have collaborated with researchers from diverse fields, both as a coauthor, and as a statistical consultant.
 I am also a firm believer that 'necessity is the mother of invention', and as a statistician this means that the best incentive to develop new methodologies is by dealing with real-life problems, which are most readily available in consultations, especially in environments with diverse research interests.

 I am currently an associate professor at the University of Connecticut, the Department of Statistics.
-I am affiliated with the Institute for Systems Genomics at UConn, and The Institute for Collaboration on Health, Intervention, and Policy (InCHIP).
+I am affiliated with the Institute for Systems Genomics at UConn, The Institute for Collaboration on Health, Intervention, and Policy (InCHIP), and CT Institute for the Brain and Cognitive Sciences

 For more details about my research, see a list of publications, work in progress, and my research statement.